timpak2/GlobalSuperStoreDataset/README.md

 **Commercial & Product Performance Analytics**

-An end-to-end data analytics project using SQL, Python, and Power BI to analyze customer behaviors, product line profitability, and global logistics efficiency using the Global Superstore Dataset.
+An end-to-end data analytics project using Power BI to analyze customer behaviors, product line profitability, and global logistics efficiency using the Global Superstore Dataset.

 ---